SkPhilipp/hileco-drpc/README.md

 - a "Master" instance which distributes and preprocesses tasks, polling Machine Management for tasks.
 - Consumer" instances which listens for tasks distributed to it.

-## Machine Events
+## Machine Management

-Machine Events is a message broker where instances can subscribe to topics and publish events on those topics.
-Machine Events will route event messages to all subscribers.
+Machine Management provides webservice and webapplication interfaces to manage servers and tasks and is also a message broker, where instances can subscribe to topics and publish events on those topics.
+Events are routed to all subscribers to a given event's topic.

 ## Machine Humanity

 Machine Humanity makes making robots seem human as easy as possible.
 Machine Humanity provides APIs for generating random sentences.

-## Machine Management

-Machine Management provides webservice and webapplication interfaces to manage servers and tasks.

 ## Machine Backbone